Are Hippos Dangerous? Yes. The size, temper and biteforce to kill a lion in one bite.

 Do Other Animals Kill Hippos?

-The only threat to an adult hippo is usually humans through things like poaching and encroaching on its habitat.
-Young hippos might face a threat from predators such as crocodiles or lions but that is a far as it usually goes.
+The only threat to an adult hippo is usually humans through actions such as poaching and encroaching on its habitat.
+Young hippos might face a threat from predators such as crocodiles or lions but that is as far as it could go.
+Due to their size and aggressiveness, hippos are very capable of fending off any predators.

 Hippo Vs Lion.
 Do Hippos & Lions Fight?